wspowell/redisobj/README.md

 All keys stored with redisobj are co-located on redis nodes by utilizing redis hash tags.

 ### Singleton
-A singleton struct can be saved to redis with no modifications.
+A singleton struct can be saved to redis with no modifications to existing struct code.
 The struct can then be read simply by read the data into the same struct type.
 ```
 type Singleton struct {
   GlobalValue string